conan-io/conan-io.github.io/_posts/2021-09-07-New-CMake-Transparent-Integration-Guide.markdown

 ### Customizing the "CMakeDeps"

-- At the `generate()` method there are some new things you can now adjust, like adding new configurations:
+- At the `generate()` method there are some new things you can now adjust, like adding new custom user CMake configurations besides the standard ones (Release, Debug, etc)  with ``cmake.configurations`` and selecting the current configuration with ``cmake.configuration``:

 {% highlight python %}